Christo Proykov

-Christo Proykov (Христо Пройков) (born 11 March 1946 in Sofia) is the Bulgarian Greek Catholic Bishop of Sofia.
-He was ordained a priest on 23 May 1971, then appointed Coadjutor Bishop of Sofia and Titular Bishop of Briula on 18 December 1993.
+Christo Proykov (Христо Пройков; born 11 March 1946) is a Bulgarian Greek Catholic who served as the Eparch of the Bulgarian Greek Catholic Eparchy of Saint John XXIII of Sofia until his retirement in July 2024. previously he served as a Coadjutor Bishop of Sofia and Titular Bishop of Briula on 18 December 1993.
 On 6 January 1994 Proykov was ordained bishop and on 5 September 1995 he became Bishop of Sofia.

 Biography

 Born in Sofia on 11 March 1946.
-On 6 September 1970 he was ordained a deacon by Bishop Cyril Kourtev, and on 23 May 1971 - a priest by Bishop Methodius Stratiev.
+On 6 September 1970 he was ordained a deacon by Bishop Kiril Kurtev, and on 23 May 1971 ordained a priest by Bishop Methodius Stratiev.
 In 1980–1982, he specialized canon law at the Pontifical Oriental Institute in Rome, Italy.
 In 1982, he was a parish priest at the Cathedral of the Dormition in Sofia.
 In December 1991, he refounded the newspaper "Truth - Veritas", a continuation of the newspaper "Truth".

 On 18 December 1993 is preconized as Bishop of Sofia-coadjutor Apostolic Exarchate and titular bishop of Briun.
-On 6 January 1994 was ordained a bishop in the Basilica "St. Peter" in Rome by Pope John Paul II, in co-service with Cardinal Giovanni Battista Re and Archbishop Josip Uhach.
+On 6 January 1994 was ordained a bishop in the Basilica St. Peter in Rome by Pope John Paul II, in co-service with Cardinal Giovanni Battista Re and Archbishop Josip Uhach.

 Manages the Catholic Exarchate of 5 September 1995 Bishop Christo Proykov chairman of the Episcopal Conference of Bulgaria by 1995.
 The Episcopal Conference of Bulgaria is chairman of these committees: